Wikipedia

 The first documented urban settlement at Tel Ashdod / Isdud dates to the 17th century BCE, when it was a fortified Canaanite city.
 It was destroyed at the end of the Late Bronze Age.

 During the Iron Age, it was a prominent Philistine city, one of the five Philistine city-states.
 It is mentioned 13 times in the Hebrew Bible.
 After being captured by Uzziah, it was briefly ruled by the Kingdom of Judah before it was taken by the Assyrians.
 During the Persian period, Nehemiah condemned the returning Jews for intermarrying Ashdod's residents.
 Under Hellenistic rule, the city was known as Azotus.
 It was later incorporated into the Hasmonean kingdom.
 During the 1st century BCE, Pompey removed the city from Judean rule and annexed it to the Roman province of Syria.
-Ashdod was a bishopric under Byzantine rule, but its importance gradually slipped and by the Middle Ages it was a village.
+Ashdod was a bishopric under Byzantine rule, whose importance gradually slipped until by the Middle Ages it was a village.

 Ashdod-Yam, later known as Azotos Paralios, appears to have been first settled in the Bronze Age, gradually gaining in importance through the Iron Age.
 In the Byzantine period the port town overshadowed in importance the city further inland: the bishops of Azotos present at the council of 325 and the council of Jerusalem in 536 seem to have resided in Azotos Paralios rather than in Azotos Mesogeios.
 The prominence of Hellenised, then Christian Azotus continued until the 7th century, when it came under Muslim rule.
 The city was represented at the Council of Chalcedon by Heraclius of Azotus.
 A coastal fort "Minat al-Qal'a" (lit. "the port with the castle" in Arabic) was erected by the Umayyad Caliph Abd al-Malik, the builder of the Dome of the Rock, at or near the former Azotus Paralios, which was later reconstructed by the Fatimids and Crusaders.
 The port city stops being mentioned during the Ayyubid and Mamluk periods, making it likely that it was destroyed due to fears that they might again be used by Crusader invasions from the sea.